 Defining Feline Dandruff

 At its core, dandruff is simply the excessive flaking of dead skin cells.
-In cats, this manifests as white or grayish flakes visible on their fur, particularly along the back, around the tail, and on the flanks.
-The skin may also appear dry, irritated, or even inflamed.
-While a certain amount of skin cell turnover is normal to maintain healthy skin, dandruff indicates that this process is accelerated or that the skin's natural moisturizing mechanisms are compromised.
+Also, in cats, this manifests as white or grayish flakes visible on their fur, particularly along the back, around the tail, and on the flanks.
+Worth adding: the skin may also appear dry, irritated, or even inflamed.
+Day to day, while a certain amount of skin cell turnover is normal to maintain healthy skin, dandruff indicates that this process is accelerated or that the skin's natural moisturizing mechanisms are compromised.
 The severity of dandruff can vary, ranging from a mild cosmetic issue to a sign of a more significant underlying health problem.
 Recognizing the difference is crucial for determining the appropriate course of action.

 Scientific Foundations of Seborrhea Sicca